mrkaleArduinoLib/gbj_timer/README.md

 ## halt()

 #### Description
-The method suspends (temprary stops) the timer and makes it inactive, so that the timer's handler is not run more.
+The method suspends (temporary stops) the timer and makes it inactive, so that the timer's handler is not run more.

 #### Syntax
     void halt()